 June 2016 – Present

-- Led a team of 10 marketing professionals to develop and execute integrated marketing strategies.
+- Led a team of ten marketing professionals to plan and execute integrated marketing strategies

-- Increased online sales by 25% through targeted social media campaigns.
+- Increased online sales by 25 percent through targeted social media campaigns

-How to Write Education of an Austrian CV
+How to Write Education on an Austrian CV

 • Degree obtained